psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

     - If it's not on either list, ask a manager.
 1. Identify where the fire extinguisher is.
 1. Make sure there isn't excessive debris in the tray under the chamber.
-    - __Danger: make sure the laser is disabled before checking the tray!__
 1. Make sure none of the side or rear maintenance panels are open.
     - If they are, ask a manager if it's okay to close them.
     - The panels __may not__ remain open when the laser is enabled!